 The hardest part of driving without an experienced guide or a booked tour is the planning and there are a list of things to consider, which are mentioned in almost every self-drive blog on the internet: Accommodation options, car rental considerations, the limited number of filling stations along the roads, currency conversions, sim cards, language barriers, the hot and dry weather, long driving distances, varying road conditions and gravel roads, and the list goes on.
-Cardboard Box Travel Shop takes care of all of these items, so you just need to tick them off.
+Safari2Go takes care of all of these items, so you just need to tick them off.
 You can’t really go wrong there.

 This professional guidance will give you the opportunity to travel in comfort, save money, and to choose your own company along the way.